vicsharp-shibusa/kyna/eng/README.md

 export PGPASSWORD=MyPassword
 ```

 If you encounter an error about the database being in use, it's likely the result of some database administration tool (e.g., pgAdmin) being open and connected to your database.
-You can try to disconnect; I close pgAdmin when this happens - that always resolves the issue.
+You can try to disconnect; I close pgAdmin when this happens - that seems to resolve the issue.

 If the script will not run on your local machine, it may be related to permissions.
 From the `eng` folder, try: